Before you say ‘yes’ to treatment…

 - You are older (will probably live less than 20 more years) or have other health problems.

-Unfortunately, some physicians do not inform their low-risk patients about active surveillance, or pressure them to move ahead with surgery or radiation.
 If you are told you have low-risk prostate cancer but your doctor does not mention active surveillance, or discourages you from considering that option, it’s time to get a second opinion.
 To arrange for a second opinion, call 1-800-ROSWELL (1-800-767-9355) or fill out the online Become a Patient form.

 What if things change?

-If the disease changes and becomes more aggressive while you are on active surveillance, you and your doctor may decide that it’s time to begin treatment.
+If your cancer changes and becomes more aggressive while you are on active surveillance, you and your doctor may decide that it’s time to begin treatment.
 This happens with about one in three patients.
 You will still have time to learn about all your options and make careful choices before treatment begins.
 Delaying treatment while you are on active surveillance is not likely to reduce the chance of a cure.

 If you do need to begin treatment, now or in the future, Roswell Park’s Prostate team will make sure you’re informed about all the possible treatments that are right for you.